argonautproject/us-core-patient-data-feed/spec.md

 ### 5.3 Handling Multiple Resource Types and Filters

-1. Clients MAY include multiple resource types in a single Subscription request.
+1. Clients MAY include multiple resource types by supplying multiple filter-criteria extensions in a Subscription request; Servers SHALL process all supplied filter-criteria extensions.
-2. If a patient filter is included, it SHALL be applied consistently across all resource types in the subscription.
+2. Clients SHALL NOT include `patient=` filters for different patients in the same Subscription.
 3. Servers SHOULD adjust the requested Subscription before persisting, based on the supported types and filters.
 4. Clients SHOULD review the persisted Subscription resource to understand which resource types and filters are in effect.

 Examples:
-- A server that does not support CareTeam resources might remove "CareTeam" from the requested Subscription to indicate that CareTeam resources will never trigger notifications.
+- A server that does not support CareTeam resources might remove the client's `CareTeam` filter-criteria extension to indicate that CareTeam resources will never trigger notifications.
-- A server that only supports notifications for laboratory observations might append a "category" filter clause to the requested Subscription's Observation criteria to indicate that other categories will never trigger notifications.
+- A server that only supports notifications for laboratory observations might adjust the client's `Observation` filter-criteria extension to `Observation?category=laboratory` to indicate that other categories will never trigger notifications.

 ## 6. Additional Conformance Requirements